justinorringer/insights-storage-broker/README.md

           "request_id": <uuid for the payload>,
           "principal": <currently the org ID>,
-          "service": <the service that validated the payload>, "url": <URL to download the file>,
+          "service": <the service that validated the payload>, "category": <a category for the payload>,
+          "url": <URL to download the file>,
-          "b64_identity": <the base64 encoded identity of the sender>, "id": <host based inventory id if available>, **RELOCATING TO EXTRAS** "satellite_managed": <boolean if the system is managed by satellite>, **RELOCATING TO EXTRAS** "timestamp": <the time the available message was put on the topic>, "extras": {
+          "b64_identity": <the base64 encoded identity of the sender>, "id": <host based inventory id if available>, **RELOCATING TO EXTRAS** "satellite_managed": <boolean if the system is managed by satellite>, **RELOCATING TO EXTRAS** "timestamp": <the time the available message was put on the topic>, "validation": <success|failure>,
+          "size": <size in bytes of payload>,
+          "metadata": <metadata attached to the original upload>, "extras": {
               "satellite_managed": <same as above>
               "id": <same as above>